Anglesey: Physical

 There are a few natural lakes, mostly in the west, such as Llyn Llywenan, the largest on the island, Llyn Coron, and Cors Cerrig y Daran, but rivers are few and small.
 There are two large water supply reservoirs operated by Welsh Water.
 These are Llyn Alaw to the north of the island and Llyn Cefni in the centre of the island, which is fed by the headwaters of the Afon Cefni.

 The climate is humid (though less so than neighbouring mountainous Gwynedd) and generally equable thanks to the Gulf Stream.
 The land is of variable quality and has probably lost some fertility.
 Anglesey has the northernmost olive grove in Europe and presumably in the world.

+Human

+The coast of the Isle of Anglesey is more populous than the interior.
+The largest community is Holyhead, which is located on Holy Island and had a population of 12,103 at the 2021 United Kingdom census.
+It is followed by Amlwch (3,697), Llanfair-Mathafarn-Eithaf (3,085), and Menai Bridge (3,046), all located on the coast of the island of Anglesey.
+The largest community in the interior of Anglesey is Llangefni (5,500), the county town; the next-largest is Llanfihangel Ysgeifiog (1,711).